Skip to main content

 Admissions FAQ

 You've read all of the Rowan-Virtua SOM admissions pages and still can't find the answer to your question.
-Maybe you still have questions about the Syngergistic Guided Learning Curriculum (SGL) and the Problem-Based Learning Curriculum (PBL) and wonder how the campus locations affect the admissions process.
+Maybe you still have questions about the Synergistic Guided Learning Curriculum (SGL) and the Problem-Based Learning Curriculum (PBL) and wonder how the campus locations affect the admissions process.

 Check out our two FAQs below!